 Referred students meet one-on-one with a Master's level Intervention Specialist from Hokie Wellness for two to six 50-minute sessions.
 These one-on-one consultations provide students the opportunity to discuss personal values and reflect on their behaviors.
-The first two consultations use a variation of the BASICS (Brief Alcohol Screening and Intervention for College Students) model and motivational interviewing techniques.
+These consultations use a variation of the BASICS (Brief Alcohol Screening and Intervention for College Students) model and motivational interviewing techniques.
 We use the CASICS (Cannabis Screening and Brief Intervention for College Students) model to discuss cannabis or other drug use.
 These sessions provide the student with an opportunity to self-reflect and examine personal decision-making.
-The students gain an understanding of how to change their habits and make wise decisions when confronted with situations that involve alcohol.
-Hokie Wellness reached 545 students during the reporting period for alcohol violations and 125 for cannabis or other drug violations.
+The students gain an understanding of how to change their habits and make wise decisions when confronted with situations that involve alcohol or other drugs.
+Hokie Wellness reached 766 students during the reporting period for alcohol violations and 249 for cannabis or other drug violations.
+This was an increase of 100% from the previous reporting period.